-Removing or Uninstall any Application from Mac is quieter than any other operating system, because most applications on Mac, Parallels doesn’t require it to be uninstalled, Simply move this Parallels Desktop to trash and it will be removed from your applications.
+Removing or Uninstall any Application from Mac quiet easier than any other operating system and most applications on Mac, Parallels doesn’t require it to uninstall, Simply move this Parallels Desktop to trash and it will removed from your applications.

 Remove Parallels from Mac

 - Shut down your virtual machine using the shutdown option

 - This may found in Actions Dropdown above Restart option

 - Now select to Quiet Parallels Desktop to exit the application

 - Click on Apple icon and open your Application folder to launch

 - Here find Parallels Desktop and left-click on it

 - Select Move to trash and go to Trash to empty the bin